 The benchmark set used in our experiments consists of 216 safety verification problems of C programs (179 of which are safe, and the remaining 37 are unsafe).
-Most problems have been taken from the benchmark sets of other tools used in software model checking, like DAGGER [23] (21 problems), TRACER [28] (66 problems) and InvGen [24] (68 problems), and from the TACAS 2013 Software Verification Competition [3] (52 problems).
+Most problems have been taken from the benchmark sets of other tools used in software model checking, like DAGGER [25] (21 problems), TRACER [30] (66 problems) and InvGen [26] (68 problems), and from the TACAS 2013 Software Verification Competition [2] (52 problems).
 The size of the input programs ranges from a dozen to about five hundred lines of code.

-The verification problems came in different source formats (and, in particular, they used different methods for specifying the initial and error conditions), and thus they could not be directly used by other software model checkers.
-We automatically converted all problems from the original format to a common, intermediate format, and then from the intermediate format to the format accepted by each tool we have considered in our experiments.
-We have put great care and effort in the coding of the conversion programs to ensure maximum compatibility.
+The verification problems came in different source formats (and, in particular, they used different methods for specifying the initial and error configurations), and thus they could not be directly used by other software model checkers.
+We automatically converted all problems from their original format to a common, intermediate format, and then from the intermediate format to the format accepted by each tool we have considered in our experiments.
+We have put great care and effort in writing these conversion programs to ensure maximum compatibility.
 Nonetheless, some software model checkers failed to run on some seemingly harmless verification problems.
-The source code of all the verification problems we have considered and detailed reports about the verification results are available at http://map.uniroma2.it/smc/pepm-scp/.
+The source code of all the verification problems we have considered and detailed reports about the verification results are available at http://map.uniroma2.it/VeriMAP/scp/.

-We have realized the VeriMAP software model checker [1] that implements our verification method.
+We have realized the VeriMAP software model checker [15] that implements our verification method.
 VeriMAP is based on MAP, a system for the transformation of constraint logic programs, that is written in SICStus Prolog and operates on constraints over the rationals by using the clpqr library.